UPDATE : February 11, 2026 - 15:46

-In 2023, foreign consumers purchased 63 billion euros of typical Italian products 'counterfeits' that do not come from our country.
+In 2023, foreign consumers purchased 63 billion euros worth of 'counterfeit' Italian products that do not originate in our country.

 This means that the value of Italian food & beverage exports would more than double to 126 billion if added to the 62 billion of agri-food exports of true Made in Italy.